 This is the first time I set foot on German Soil though I had transited many times through Frankfurt airport, thanks to the State of Saxony that invited me to visit it.
-As the ritual goes sharing my first impressions of the Germany, Saxony, and Dresden.
+As the ritual goes sharing my first impressions of Germany, Saxony, and Dresden.

 Germany – First Impressions